5 Best Restaurants for Students Near ASU Tempe (Plus One for Their Parents)

 Though it's a little farther away from campus, Hummus Xpress is worth a short drive.
 This one-of-a-kind restaurant does Mediterranean and Lebanese food in a fast-casual setting and in Subway style.
 That means you get to build your own pita, bowl, salad, or plate, starting with a protein of your choice: gyro, falafel, chicken, beef, or vegetarian.
 You can fill out the entree with vegetables, hummus, or salad, and add toppings including olives, tomatoes, feta cheese, cucumbers, pepperoncinis, and more.
 Each of the options will set you back less than $10, and are sure to fill you up.
 For a lighter snack, you can also get an order of house-made hummus with pita and a choice of meat for less than $5.

 This eatery from experienced restaurateur Eliot Wexler is exactly where we would have eaten if it had been open when we were in college.
 With a breakfast menu that includes everything from an excellent breakfast burrito to H&H bagels and Russ & Daughters lox — both imported from New York — Nocawich delivers high-quality food that's still within a student's budget.
-For lunch and dinner, expect menus that feature sandwiches and heartier entrees, both of which can be washed down with either a craft beer or a glass of wine.
+For lunch, expect a menu that features sandwiches and heartier entrees, both of which can be washed down with either a craft beer or a glass of wine.
 Plus, with a prime location on College Avenue, Nocawich makes a perfect stop before football games or catching the light rail.
+Be sure to call ahead to check the restaurant's hours as they change seasonally.

 The patio at Postino Annex gives a view of College Avenue, now a main entrance to the Tempe campus.